Australia at the 1900 Summer Olympics

 Australia competed at the 1900 Summer Olympics in Paris, France.
-Most Olympic historians keep Australian records at early Olympics separate from those of the United Kingdom, despite Australia not being an independent nation at the time.
+Most Olympic historians keep Australian records at early Olympics separate from those of the United Kingdom, although the British colonies in Australia did not federate until 1901.

-Australia was represented by two athletes, both of whom won a medal in each event in which they competed.
+Australia was officially represented only by two athletes, both of whom won a medal in each event in which they competed.
 Frederick Lane won two gold medals in swimming and Stan Rowley won a gold medal (as part of a mixed team with Great Britain) and three bronze medals in athletics.

+Professional shooter Donald Mackintosh competed in two pigeon-shooting events, which are now regarded as non-Olympic.
+Additionally, John Howard Taylor, a former member of the parliament of Western Australia, won a sailing gold medal, but is classed by Olympedia as a representative of Great Britain.

+Disputed country attribution

+Frederick Lane's nationality at the 1900 Paris Olympics is disputed.
+He was an Australian national although represented the Amateur Swimming Association of Great Britain and also swam for a British club, the Blackpool Swimming Club.

+Since 2024, participation and medals have been attributed according to the national affiliation of the club or team represented by the athlete, reinstating the International Olympic Committee's (IOC) original policy for the early Olympics (1896–1904).
+As a representative of a British club, Lane's participation and medals were attributed to Great Britain.

 Medalists

 The following competitors won medals at the games.
 In the discipline sections below, the medalists' names are bolded.

 Medals awarded to participants of mixed-NOC teams are represented in italics.
 These medals are not counted towards the individual NOC medal tally.